-Starting the day watching the sunrise atop the highest mountain in southern Britain is surely the prettiest way to start the day.
-Standing at 886m, the mountain’s close proximity to Cardiff and range of routes for different abilities make this an appealing endeavour.
+Starting the day watching the sunrise atop the highest mountain in southern Britain is simply magical.
+Standing at 886m, the mountain’s close proximity to Cardiff and range of routes make this an appealing endeavour.
 Views on the way to the summit are spectacular, drinking in views of Neuadd Reservoir and on a very clear day, the Malvern Hills and even Cadair Idris and Snowdonia.
 Touring with an experienced guide allows you to experience other routes far from the madding crowds and get up close and personal with peaks including Fan-y-Big, Craig Cwm Sere and Cefn Cwm Llwch.

 Be a shepherd: look after an alpaca

 From Cardiff: 30 miles/45 min drive (Swansea) and 46 miles/1 hour 15 min drive (Earlswood)

 Alpacas may not be front of mind when it comes to planning your Welsh adventures.
 But with rolling green pastures and open spaces, Wales is an ideal place for animal sanctuaries to thrive.
 Visitors to Welsh Valley Alpacas in Felindre, Swansea and Amazing Alpacas near Earlswood, Monmouthshire can spend the day finessing their shepherding skills, learning all about how to care for alpacas and of course, feeding the herd.
 Some of the more affectionate ones might even move in for a ‘cwtch’ (cuddle).

 From Cardiff: 30 miles/ 45min drive